geode-sdk/docs/mods/md-files.md

 # `changelog.md`

 You may also provide a markdown file that contains a changelog for your mod.
-In future updates, Geode may use this file to show release notes for the mod.
+Geode uses this file to show release notes for the mod.

 ```md
 # v1.1.0